inf112-v20/biblioteket/src/test/java/biblioteket/roborally/ManualTests.md

   more walls between the intial and target location) do not work in any direction.

+## Testing movement with cards

+**NOTE:** It might be a bit hard to keep track of where your robot moves during the cards as it currently simply teleports to the correct location...

+- Add cards to the robots register and see that it ends up in the correct location.
+- Add cards such that the robot walks off the map and verify that it respawns on the correct archive marker.
+- Add cards such that the robot falls into a hole and verify that it respawns on the correct archive marker.
+- Add cards such that the robot ends up on one or more conveyor belts and verify that the robot was moved in a way that is consistent with interacting with the environment and the cards.

 ## Testing interactions

 - Ensure that moving off the grid returns you to your archive marker.